How Ensiferum ended up recording Two Paths on tape pt.2

 Thank you very much for reading how Ensiferum ended up recording Two Paths on tape.
 It was a very cool session and an amazing opportunity to show these professional folk metal superstars the unbelievably huge difference between analogue and digital recording.

 I would love to hear your thoughts, comments and questions about the topic so please write them below.
-You can also contact me privately here.
-I share special sound tips, that I do not share on this blog, only with my inner circle.
-You too can be in my inner circle by clicking here.
+To experience as awesome session as Ensiferum click here and let’s continue the discussion.
 Thank you very much and all the very best!

 Astia-studio is a full analog recording studio located in eastern Finland with 25 years of experience.
 Bands and artists from all over the world including USA and the furthest corner of Russia, Vladivostok have arrived to us for tape recording sessions.